Quality

 CSRs

 Customer-specific requirements.
-An organization's interpretation of a supplemental requirement required by a customer.
-CSRs are linked to various sections throughout IATF 16949:2016 and must appear in an organization's QMS.
+An organization's interpretation of a customer's supplemental specifications.
+CSRs are defined throughout IATF 16949:2016 and must appear in an organization's QMS.

 customer-specific requirements

-CSR.
-An organization's interpretation of a supplemental requirement required by a customer.
-Customer-specific requirements are linked to various sections throughout IATF 16949:2016 and must appear in an organization's QMS.
+CSRs.
+An organization's interpretation of a customer's supplemental specifications.
+Customer-specific requirements are defined throughout IATF 16949:2016 and must appear in an organization's QMS.

-Data or evidence required to be retained and controlled by an organization in order for its QMS to be effective.
-Documented information should be preserved in whatever format best serves the needs of an organization.
+A piece of data or evidence required to be retained and controlled by an organization in order for its QMS to be effective.
+Documentation should be preserved in whatever format best serves the needs of each individual organization.

 error prevention

 The goal of refining product planning and processes to greatly reduce the occurrence of mistakes.
-Error prevention requirements are established in the Operation section of IATF 16949:2016.
+Error prevention requirements are established in Section 8: Operation of IATF 16949:2016.

 error-proofing

-A manufacturing process that prevents the manufacture of nonconforming products.
-Error-proofing methods must be included as documented information in an organization's QMS.
+A manufacturing approach that aims to prevent the manufacture of nonconforming products.
+Error-proofing methods must be documented and are required by Section 10: Improvement of IATF 16949:2016.

 IATF

 International Automotive Task Force.
 A group of automotive manufacturers and their respective trade associations that seeks to improve product quality throughout the automotive supply chain.
-IATF members include automakers from the U.S. and Europe.
+IATF members include automakers from the U.S., Europe, and some parts of Asia.

 IATF 16949:2016